thschenk/atom-nosetests/README.md

 When trying this package, this [python-testproject](https://github.com/thschenk/python-testproject) can be used to generate some succeeding, failing and erroneous test cases.

+## Django nose tests

+You can run django nose tests also with this plugin.
+Install `django_nose`:

+    sudo pip install django_nose

+Follow installation instructions at [django_nose](https://django-nose.readthedocs.org/en/latest/)

+Then put configuration to your `settings.py` file:

+    BASE_DIR = os.path.dirname(os.path.dirname(__file__)
+    NOSE_ARGS = ("--with-json-extended", "--config={}/nose.cfg".format(BASE_DIR))
+    TEST_RUNNER = 'django_nose.NoseTestSuiteRunner'

+By specifying `nose.cfg` you can specify exactly which tests you want to perform.

+Example nose.cfg:

+    [nosetests]
+    tests=app.tests.test_models

+After that enable custom command in package settings and leave the default or provide your own.

 ## Roadmap
  * Hide traceback items from python unittest module.